tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-19-avoid-being-secretary-for-engineers.md

 ## Short feedback survey on this post

 Would you like to take a short survey to provide your input on the ideas in this post?
 If so, you can [take the survey here](https://www.questionpro.com/t/AOaGwZdLxu).
+Thanks!

 You can see the survey responses (so far) [here](https://www.questionpro.com/t/PEglNZdLxu).